 - Children – up to and including the age of 17

-- Adults – Who have need of care and support
+- Adults – who have need of care and support

 Our Safeguarding policy

 We have a safeguarding policy which sets out what staff should do if they have concerns about the welfare of a child, young person or vulnerable adult.
 We work together with our partner agencies to ensure that we protect children and vulnerable adults.
 We are also committed to work with partners to provide early help to children and families.
-As part of our staff induction program, all staff receive a basic level of safeguarding awareness training.
+As part of our staff induction programme, all staff receive a basic level of safeguarding awareness training.